Against throwaway culture

 -All our manufacturing units have the ISO 14001 environmental certificate.

--We have set our own science-based emission reduction targets, and we are constantly monitoring their progress.
+-We monitor emissions from our deliveries and actively seek to reduce emissions by favoring land freight, for ex… -We have set our own science-based emission reduction targets, and we are constantly monitoring their progress.
 We report openly and regularly on our developments.

 -For example, we are replacing natural gas technology with new, cutting-edge technology that uses renewable energy.
 We are installing solar panels in our manufacturing units and outlets, and are actively working to save energy.